Davidwarchy/rl-basic-sense-dqn/README.md

 ![alt text](agent_movement_2024.gif)

-A Deep Q-Network (DQN) implementation that learns to navigate through a maze environment using PyTorch.
+A Deep Q-Network (DQN) implementation that learns to navigate through a maze environment using reinforcement learning.
 This is an extension of a solution for the same problem with [basic q-learning](https://github.com/Davidwarchy/rl)

 ## Overview